According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 6 Science textbook.

 Water is precious, fundamental and the most essential substances required for the existence of life on earth.
 Water is found naturally, abundantly on our planet earth.
 About two-thirds of the total earth’s surface is covered with water.
 It is a transparent, odourless and tasteless inorganic molecule composed of hydrogen and oxygen.

 Uses of Water

 We all use water for different purposes, which includes everyday household uses, including drinking, cooking, cleaning, washing, bathing for other domestic, irrigating, cultivating the crops and industrial requirements.
 Thus, water is required for many activities, therefore it is an essential element required for the continuity of life on the planet.

 Sources of Water

 As mentioned above, about two-thirds of the total earth’s surface is covered with water, but unfortunately, only a small percentage (2 to 3 per cent) is suitable for human use.
 The other 99.7 per cent available are found in oceans, sea, groundwater, floating in the atmosphere and in icecaps.
-This water is not safe and unsuitable for human consumption, as it consists excess salt, toxins and other impurities, which can lead to illness and other health disorders.
+This water is not safe and is unsuitable for human consumption, as it consists excess salt, toxins and other impurities, which can lead to illness and other health disorders.

 Rivers, ponds, lakes and groundwater are the different sources of water, which can be used for drinking, cooking and other human uses only after proper treatment like boiling, filtering, etc.

 Origin of water

 - The origin of the water is found out to be from a type of meteorite.

 - The major sources of water for human use are lakes, rivers, ponds etc.